Degree Requirements Information

-All degree programs in the Department of Chemistry and Biochemistry are open enrollment.
-However, special limitations apply for teaching majors.
+A majority of degree programs in the Department of Chemistry & Biochemistry are open enrollment; however, special limitations apply for teaching majors.

 Chemistry involves more than test tubes and beakers.
 It includes working with a variety of equipment and instruments such as mass spectrometers, calorimeters, chromatographs, ultracentrifuges, lasers, X-ray diffractometers, and nuclear magnetic resonance spectrometers.